helizac/leetcode-problem-answers/README.md

 Enjoy while looking to answers :)

-You can reach to website and question by https://leetcode.com/problemset/all/?search=<Question_Number>
+You can reach to website by and https://leetcode.com/ question by https://leetcode.com/problemset/all/?search=<Question_Number>